Nonseparable Sample Selection Models with Censored Selection Rules: Estimation and inference

 where $\widehat \vartheta$ is the estimator of the control function in the unweighted sample; and

 where $\widehat \vartheta^b$ is the estimator of the control function in the weighted sample.
 The following lemma establishes a central limit theorem and a central limit theorem for the bootstrap for the estimator of the coefficients in the second stage.

-Let $\rightsquigarrow_{\Pr}$ denote bootstrap consistency, \emph{i.e.} weak convergence conditional on the data in probability as defined in Appendix \ref{app:notation}.
+Let $\rightsquigarrow_{\Pr}$ denote the bootstrap consistency, \emph{i.e.} weak convergence conditional on the data in probability as defined in Appendix \ref{app:notation}.